Detection and Feature Selection in Sparse Mixture Models: Known covariance matrix

-{\bf Remark.} With the notable exception of \eqref{eq:St_known}, all the statistics studied in Sections \ref{sec:known} and \ref{sec:unknown} are difficult to compute, which effectively makes them useless in practical settings, which are often high-dimensional.
-For this reason, we leave implicit the critical values of the corresponding tests.
-The interested reader may obtain their expression by inspecting the proofs of the corresponding propositions.
-The following performance bound says, roughly, that the test based on \eqref{eq:St_known_sparse} is able to reliably detect when \eqref{lower_test_sparse2} does not hold, and that consistent support estimation is possible with a slightly stronger signal-to-noise ratio.
+The following performance bound says, roughly, that the test based on \eqref{eq:St_known_sparse} is reliable when \eqref{lower_test_sparse2} does not hold, and that consistent support estimation is possible with a slightly stronger signal-to-noise ratio.
 The procedure is also adaptive to $\nu$.